chyj528/chyj528.github.io/projects.md

   - We also study online receding horizon feedback decisions of the RICE game.
 A Receding Horizon Feedback Algorithm for Dynamic Games (RHFA-DG) is proposed.

-All these proposed solution concepts are implemented and open sourced using the latest updated parameters and data.

 The results reveal how game theory may be used to facilitate international negotiations towards consensus on regional climate-change mitigation policies, as well as how cooperative and competitive regional relations shape climate change for our future.
+All these proposed solution concepts are implemented and open sourced using the latest updated parameters and data at [https://github.com/chyj528/RICE-GAME](https://github.com/chyj528/RICE-GAME).

 <div style="display:flex">
     <img src="https://chyj528.github.io/research/climate/DICE_workflow.png" alt="Image 1" style="width:50%;">